 Emergency Medicine Programme

-The national Emergency Medicine Programme was instituted by Dr Barry White, Director of Clinical Strategy & Programmes, HSE in July 2010 following intensive lobbying by IAEM.
-Dr White's directorate had previously created a number of Clinical Programmes around Acute Access in the Health Service (Critical Care, Acute Medicine, Care of the Elderly and Acute Surgery) and the Association pointed out that not having a similar programme dealing with Emergency Medicine would be a major failing as the majority of patients admitted acutely to hospital did so through the country's Emergency Departments.
-This contention was accepted and the EMP was born.......
+The National Emergency Medicine Programme (EMP) was instituted in July 2010 following intensive lobbying by IAEM.
+The HSE Director of Clinical Strategy & Programmes, Dr Barry White, had created a number of Clinical Programmes around Acute Access in the Health Service (Critical Care, Acute Medicine, Care of the Elderly and Acute Surgery) and IAEM successfully argued that the lack of a similar programme dealing with Emergency Medicine was a major deficit, particularly in light of the fact that the majority of Irish patients were admitted to hospital through the Emergency Department.

 EMP Working Group